sarinupreti/todo-app/README.md

 - Implement a realtime listener on the Firstore database.
 Please rename your collection to something unique like your name.
 Head to lib -> non_ui -> firebase_manager and replace the tasksRef collection
 - This listener should update a Provider model which in turn updates the UI.
 Therefore you should be able to complete a task on the 'Tasks' page and it appears on the 'Completed Tasks' page
 - Add any additional functionality / cleanup you think would improve the app

+### PLEASE NOTE
+- Please run on an iOS simulator as i have only added an iOS Firebase  project